atlas-doc/doc-sabre/atlas-api-documentation/api-reference/shopping-and-ticketing/search.md

 - **Type:** String
 - **Required:** No
 - **Description:** Mode of applying the technical service fee.

-  Transaction Fee Mode values:
+  Valid values:

-  PER_SEGMENT: Each segment of an itinerary (per passenger)
+  - PER_SEGMENT: Each segment of an itinerary (per passenger)

-  PER_TICKET: No. of tickets in a booking
+  - PER_TICKET: No. of tickets in a booking

-  PER_PAX: Per passenger
+  - PER_PAX: Per passenger

-  PER_BOOKING: Per atlas booking (order #)
+  - PER_BOOKING: Per atlas booking (order #)
-- **Constraints:** Can be null if not applicable.
 - **Default:** null
 - **Example:** null